kguarian/DecTree/README.txt

 #README

 The description of this project is a series of code snippets that should compile.
 The method usage should be straightforward.
 More importantly, it should be yours.
+EDIT: I REWROTE A LOT OF CODE.
+I HAVE NO IDEA WHETHER ANY OF THE CODE IN THIS FILE STILL RUNS.
+WILL WORK ON UPDATING PROMPTLY.

 INITIAL STATE: